-The orchestras Kateřina has worked with as a soloist include the Mahler Chamber Orchestra, BBC Symphony Orchestra, Bamberger Symphoniker, Deutsches Symphonie-Orchester Berlin, Rotterdam Philharmonic, hr-sinfonieorchester Frankfurt, Camerata Salzburg, and Orquesta Filarmonica de Gran Canaria.
+In 2021, she successfully performed the major role in L. Janáček’s opera Káťa Kabanová at the prestigious Glyndebourne Opera Festival.
+The orchestras Kateřina has worked with as a soloist include the Mahler Chamber Orchestra, BBC Symphony Orchestra, Bamberger Symphoniker, Deutsches Symphonie-Orchester Berlin, London Philharmonic Orchestra, ORF Radio-Symphonieorchester Wien, Rotterdam Philharmonic, hr-Sinfonieorchester Frankfurt, Camerata Salzburg, and Orquesta Filarmonica de Gran Canaria.
 She appears frequently with the Czech Philharmonic and other major orchestras in the Czech Republic.
-Kateřina has performed with renown conductors, including Jiří Bělohlávek, Manfred Honeck, John Nelson, Serge Baudo, Jakub Hrůša, Robin Ticciati, James Gaffigan, and Tomáš Netopil.
+Kateřina has performed with renown conductors, including Jiří Bělohlávek, Manfred Honeck, John Nelson, Serge Baudo, Jakub Hrůša, Domingo Hindoyan, Robin Ticciati, Oksana Lyniv, James Gaffigan, and Tomáš Netopil.

 As one of the most sought-after operatic sopranos in the Czech Republic, Kateřina appears regularly with all major opera houses locally and many houses abroad, including La Monnaie Brussels, Opéra Royal de Versailles, Opéra de Dijon, Slovak National Theatre and others.
 Since 2006, she has been a member of the National Theatre in Prague.
 Kateřina excels at Mozart (Susanna, Contessa, Donna Elvira, Pamina to name her most important roles), and is incomparable as Rusalka (Dvořák), Mařenka (Bartered Bride by Smetana), Káťa Kabanová (Janáček) and other operas Martinů, Dvořák, Smetana, Gounod, and Bizet.

-She has recorded for Decca, Harmonia Mundi, Opus Arte and Supraphon, with stellar reviews:
+She also has recorded for Decca, Harmonia Mundi and Opus Arte, with stellar reviews:

 ‘The singing of soprano Katherina Kněžíková is especially moving, warmly romantic with a burnished tone.’